SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-HRR Introduction to Clinical Immunological Tests_Litwin.md

 - and then we can look into any extracted antigens, to get more and more speicific things
 - speckled pattern - the most nonspecific, can be caused by infections too

-ANA - antinuclear antibody - we do a cell line on slide, then serum of patient on it, then look at the fluoresence as the antibodies stick on tags
+ANA - antinuclear antibody - we do a cell line on slide, then serum of patient on it, then look at the fluorescence as the antibodies stick on tags
-- homogenous pattern of fluoresence - anti-DNA antibodies/anti-histone - seen in drug induced lupus
+- homogenous pattern of fluorescence - anti-DNA antibodies/anti-histone - seen in drug induced lupus
 - speckled - most common least specific
 - nucleolar pattern - scleroderma
 - centromere pattern - CREST variant of scleroderma